anicholakos/complete_fxos_tutorial/source/episode03.rst

       :alt: Deleting apps
       :height: 400px

+.. index:: Manifest errors

 Observing Manifest Errors
 -------------------------

 The manifest.webapp file as we have learned so far is the single most important file for your web application.
 It contains meta information about your application and is used by the OS to learn about the app, its permissions, the different icons, and the launch URL.
 There are mandatory and optional elements and the OS Simulator does a good check of determining if you have missed out something.
 If you have, it throws back the errors at you right in the dashboard at the time of adding or refreshing the application.

 Try out the following: open up your manifest.webapp file in the editor and remove the name element.
 Try to add or refresh the element, and notice that the simulator is not too happy with what you have done.
 It will throw back a validation message.
 A sample screenshot of the error is shown below: